anthgold/ping-pong/README.md

 ## Description

-_The is the solo coding exercise from intro, week 3.
+This is the solo coding exercise from intro, week 3.
 It creates a web application that takes a number from a user and returns a range of numbers from 1 to the chosen number with the following exceptions:

 * Numbers divisible by 3 are replaced with "ping"
 * Numbers divisible by 5 are replaced with "pong"